-The glands in an adenoma are abnormal.
-For example, when examined under the microscope, the cells are often hyperchromatic (darker) than normal cells and the glands are closer together than the glands in normal tissue.
+When examined under a microscope, the glands in an adenoma look abnormal compared to the glands normally found in that area of the body.
+For example, the cells are often hyperchromatic (darker) than normal cells and the glands are closer together (there is very little connective tissue between the glands).
 These tumours also often have more glands and the glands are less organized than the glands in normal tissue.
 These differences allow your pathologist to recognize an adenoma from normal glands.

 There are many different types of adenomas and the type depends on where in the body the tumour develops and the type of cells making the glands.

 Common types of adenomas include: